mtojek/dependency-injection-in-go/README.md

 ~~~

-If we use interfaces for injections, there will be a possibility to write some tests, including mocking them externally (exported fields).
+If we use interfaces for injections, there will be a possibility to write some tests, including mocking them externally (exported fields):

 ~~~ go
 func TestCreateBook(t *testing.T) {